kingdomseed/jhp-portfolio/docs/IMAGE-OPTIMIZATION-GUIDE.md

 This document explains how to optimize images for the Jason Holt Photography website, addressing common issues and providing best practices.

+> **IMPORTANT UPDATE**: This guide has been updated to include the new path normalization utility (`getOptimizedImagePath`) and fixes for image loading issues.
+The deprecated `onLoadingComplete` property has been replaced with `onLoad`.

 ## Table of Contents

 1. [Overview of Image Structure](#overview-of-image-structure)